prabhatm8000/intern-batch/README.md

 This is a sample landing page built with Next.js, Framer, TypeScript and TailwindCSS.
+Supports light, dark and system themes.

 ## Deploy on Vercel